tylerapritchard/TESSGI_Tut_Step0/Step0.md

 For the remainder of this tutorial, we will assume that you will use [Anaconda](https://www.anaconda.com/products/distribution) to install python, jupyter notebooks, lightkurve, and dependant packages.
 We choose Anaconda as it is free to individual users, its package managing tool conda is open-source, the packages in its base repository undergo a rigerous security check, is available for OsX, Windows, and Linux, and it is widely used by both the astronomy and wider community.
 It also includes Jupyter notebooks, matplotlib, and many commonly used packages in its default distribution.
 Other great options are available such as [virtualenviroment](https://pypi.org/project/virtualenv/), [pipenv](https://pypi.org/project/pipenv/), and more, and may be used to achieve similar results (although the exact steps achieve them will be left to the reader).

+##

+## What if I can't do this?

+This workflow requires only a modest amount of computing power and should be functional on most any home computer or laptop with a high-speed internet connection, and if you have access to these two items and intend to work with TESS data we strongly encourage you to follow the below workflow.
+If you are unable to do this however (such as having access to only a mobile device, or strict internet data caps) one potential solution is to use [Google Colab](https://colab.research.google.com/?utm_source=scs-index).
+Google Colab is a cloud-based  'Jupyer notebook' like environment, where all of your data downloads and computer processing live in the cloud on a remote machine.
+The upside to this is that all you need is a web-browser and a stable internet connection to participate in TESS science.
+The downside is that some aspects of the notebook usage may be slower or more cumbersome, and the [TESS Data-Processing Tutorial notebooks](https://heasarc.gsfc.nasa.gov/docs/tess/data-analysis-tools.html) will require some modifications to work.
+We have Translated the first tutorial into a Colab notebook [here](https://colab.research.google.com/drive/1kNUcBBc2x_06PupFIdV7RAiGEmOoi0LL?usp=sharing), and leave any modifications nescessary for future notebooks as an excercise for the reader.

+### A note on best practices & "Stretch Goals" discussed below:

+This guide is primarily designed to get you looking at TESS Data as soon as possible in the most simplified manner.
+This means that there are a few python 'best practices' that we're skipping over in pursuit of speed and simplicity.
+We'll note what those are, label them as <u>stretch goals</u> down below, and while they are truly optional we suggest that you consider following them if you are comfortable with the nescessary steps and plan on doing further python coding beyond these tutorials.
+These steps can always be performed later as well.

 ### Step 1 - Download Anaconda

 Install [Anaconda](https://www.anaconda.com/products/distribution) on your operating system of choice - the anaconda webpage will do a good job of guessing which installer that you need, but will also have a full list of installers available at the bottom of the page or found via the 'Get Additional Installers' link.
-This is mostly usefull if you are downloadin the installer on a different computer than you plan to install anadconda on.
+This is mostly usefull if you are download the installer on a different computer than you plan to install anadconda on.

 ### Step 2 - Install Anaconda